gitkraken/gitlens-docs/gitlens/gitlens-release-notes-current.md

 ### Converting to and from Cloud Workspaces

-GitLens offers the ability to convert between your local VSCode workspace and a GitKraken cloud workspace.
+GitLens offers the ability to convert between your local VS Code workspace and a GitKraken cloud workspace.

 To convert your currently opened repositories to a GitKraken cloud workspace, just press the 'Convert to Cloud Workspace' icon next to the Current Window item in the GitKraken Workspaces view, provide a name and a description.
 Your new GitKraken cloud workspace will be linked to your GitKraken user account, and will appear when you use your account across any GitKraken product, including GitLens, GitKraken Client, and the GitKraken CLI.